-As is made clear in the opening paragraph of this booklet, which summarises the overall objectives for those in Lower School, to give the pupils the opportunities to be involved in a great breadth of education is enormously important.
+Giving the pupils opportunities to be involved in a great breadth of education is enormously important.
 We will be making every effort to fulfil this aim and Tutors have the responsibility to check that their tutees benefit as much as possible from the varied activity programme available.
 However, in the end, how much they will gain from their participation in this programme is in the hands of the pupils themselves.
 Those entering enthusiastically into as many aspects as possible of the programme will gain much useful experience.

-The co-curricular enrichment programme operates at lunchtime and after school Monday to Friday, and pupils will be able to select from a wide range of activities, including those relating to music, drama and sport, as well as clubs aligned to curriculum areas and those supporting general hobbies and interests.
+The Co-Curricular Enrichment Programme operates at lunchtime and after school Monday to Friday, and pupils will be able to select from a wide range of activities, including those relating to music, drama and sport, as well as clubs aligned to curriculum areas and supporting general hobbies and interests.
 Music groups practise either during lunch break or after school; pupils who have private tuition at Trent will be expected to participate in the appropriate ensemble, choir or band.